 - Can be used in workshop, garage, home, and workplace

-What Is Goof Off Made Of?
+What is Goof Off Made of?

 Goof Off from WM Barr Company based in Memphis, TN, in the USA is an adhesive remover that is made with acetone as the main base.

-The professional adhesive remover is made of an ultra-potent formula that enables it to remove any type of glue, including Acrylic glue, epoxy and gorilla glue.
+The professional adhesive remover is made of an ultra-potent formula that enables it to remove any type of glue, including Acrylic glue, epoxy, and gorilla glue.

-The product is available as a 4-ounce container with an easy to dispense nozzle.
+The product is available as a 4-ounce container with an easy-to-dispense nozzle.

 I tested the acetone-based Goof Off glue remover on various surfaces as I did with Goo Gone.
 The solution is super concentrated and works even on the toughest stains, mess, or spot I want to clean.

 Wood, hand tools, car surfaces, glass, and brick surfaces all are putty under the effect of Goof Off.
-I liked that it worked equally good on hard surfaces like metal, fiberglass, car surfaces, and on softer surfaces.
+I liked that it worked equally well on hard surfaces like metal, fiberglass, car surfaces, and on softer surfaces.

-I was able to remove scuff marks, sticker glue, crayon, dried up paint, caulk, candle wax, tree sap, duct tape, and more.
+I was able to remove scuff marks, sticker glue, crayon, dried-up paint, caulk, candle wax, tree sap, duct tape, and more.

 I tried Goof Off in my car just like Goo Gone.
 I had some stickers that I wanted to remove as they had lost their trendy look.
 I used just as the manufacturer recommended, which is applying the solution using a wet cloth.